gregothebyteknight/gregothebyteknight.github.io/README.md

 The website has the following features:

-- **About Me Page**: An overview of Grigorii Antonov's profile, including his objective, research, skills, publications, honors, education, and languages.
+- **About Me Page**: An overview of my profile, including an objective, research, skills, publications, honors, education, and languages.
-- **Research Page**: Detailed descriptions of Grigorii Antonov's research projects.
+- **Research Page**: Detailed descriptions of my research projects.
-- **Gallery Page**: A gallery of Grigorii Antonov's photography, categorized by camera type.
+- **Gallery Page**: A gallery of my photography, categorized by camera type.
-- **Contact Page**: A contact form to get in touch with Grigorii Antonov.
+- **Contact Page**: A contact form to get in touch with me.
 - **Theme Switching**: The website supports both light and dark themes, and the theme can be switched using a button in the navigation bar.

 ## How to Use